 Find Your Reason...to Live

 Friends and family that have lost loved ones to suicide often wonder what they can do to make a difference so that others do not have to experience what they have experienced.
 They also say that many times others act as if their loved one never lived, because people are not sure what to say, so they say nothing at all.
 Through Remembrance Cards survivors can help raise awareness and also share the national crisis line that is on the back of each card.
 It is also a way of opening up the door to share their story in the hope that others will engage in intervention training.
-To date we have trained nearly 9,000 caregivers nationwide in the skills that save lives.
+To date we have trained more than 10,000 caregivers nationwide in the skills that save lives.
 Remembrance Cards help underwrite community workshops so that even more people can be trained.
 We know that intervention saves lives, so the more we can train, the stronger our community becomes.
 The goal of the Remembrance Card is to build a culture of mental health that is effectively reducing stigma so that more people will get help.
 Through these limited edition Remembrance Cards we can choose to find hope in the hurt and the tenacity to press on in the midst of tragedy.

 If you are having thoughts of suicide call the National Lifeline at 1-800-273-TALK (8255)